What Are Texas Quitclaim Deeds?

 Despite all of this, quitclaim deeds are still a valid, if unreliable, means of transferring title to real property in Texas.
 This is true even if they ultimately transfer nothing at all.

-Reasons to be weary of using a quitclaim deed in Texas
+Reasons to be wary of using a quitclaim deed in Texas

 When can a quitclaim deed be used in Texas?